SURGICAL CRITICAL CARE FELLOWSHIP | Surgery

 The fellows of this program are exposed to a high volume and wide breadth of surgical pathology and will undoubtedly complete the program as excellent clinicians.
 We look forward to connecting with interested applicants.
 If you have any questions, please contact me.

-Assistant Professor of Clinical Surgery, SCC Fellowship Program Director, Co-Director Trauma ICU
+Assistant Professor of Clinical Surgery, Trauma Medical Director, Surgical Critical Care Fellowship Program Director

 APPLICANT ELIGIBILITY, APPLICATION, AND SELECTION